Presented to the Tuesday Night Club, Feb. 3, 2015 (Grog, Prof. Lamberth, the host)

 “The last of the old time businessmen that I remember is my uncle, Mr. Elisha P. Dodge with whom my father was in partnership in a shoe manufacturing factory.
 Uncle Elisha was of medium height with gray hair tossed back from a high forehead and a gray van-dyke beard, a fashionable and quite sophisticated adornment of that era.
 He was meticulously dressed.
 In fact, although he was a country boy and had grown up on a farm, uncle Elisha had a considerable air of sophistication – assisted in some measure by the beard and I can image him quite as suitably in place on a Paris Boulevard as on State St., Newburyport.
 My sister, Mrs. Charles Baker (current governor Charlie Baker’s grandmother), who remembers better than I said he was extremely musical and was also a fine amateur actor.
 He was delightful with children and I well remember his taking my brother and me into his office behind my father’s in the factory and showing us souvenirs he had brought back from his travels in Europe and Mexico.
 We regarded with him all the proper awe due to grown ups at the time, but we still felt wholly at ease with him.”

 Elisha continued in business until May, 1902 when he sold his company to C.A.
 Ellis from Haverhill.
-He died at home that same year on Sept.
-30 shortly after feeling ill during a round of golf at the Old Town Country Club.
+He died on Sept.
+30 from pneumonia several days after feeling ill during a round of golf at the Old Town Country Club.